Anthropic × Canadian Government: Understanding Its Impact on Public Sector AI

 Practical architecture

-• Frontend: GOV.UK design system components for trust and accessibility.
+• Frontend: GOV.CA design system components for trust and accessibility.

 • Brain: orchestration service calling a model (swappable), retrieval from a curated knowledge base, eligibility calculators.

-• Data: UK‑hosted vector store; content pipeline ingesting only authoritative pages; nightly rebuilds.
+• Data: Canada‑hosted vector store; content pipeline ingesting only authoritative pages; nightly rebuilds.

-• Safety: prompt filters, PII redaction, policy checks pre‑response; human escalation paths.
+• Safety: prompt filters, personal information redaction, policy checks pre‑response; human escalation paths.

 • Analytics: consented telemetry + outcome tagging; dashboards for managers.